-The tomb of the Qin emperor, at 56.25 square kilometers, is best described as an underground palace with stables and an inner and outer city.
-Han dynasty historian Sima Qian detailed the construction effort, he wrote of the vast effort required to build the emperor's final resting place.
-Over 700,000 conscript and slave laborers built the tomb to hold the numerous treasures within, rivers of mercury, constellations of pearls and gems embedded into the ceiling, plus an assortment of valuables the emperor would require in his afterlife, including live soldiers, concubines and servants - plus the artisans who worked on the mausoleum lest they reveal its secrets.
+The tomb of the Qin emperor, measuring 56.25 square kilometers, is best described as an underground palace with stables and an inner and outer city.
+Han dynasty historian Sima Qian detailed the construction effort.
+He wrote of the vast effort required to build the emperor's final resting place.
+Over 700,000 conscript and slave laborers built the tomb to hold the numerous treasures within, with rivers of mercury, constellations of pearls and gems embedded into the ceiling, plus an assortment of valuables the emperor would require in his afterlife, including live soldiers, concubines and servants - plus the artisans who worked on the mausoleum lest they reveal its secrets.

-The Terracotta Warriors and Horses is only a part of the Qin emperor's tomb complex.
+The Terracotta Army and Horses is only a part of the Qin emperor's tomb complex.
 They may have remained forgotten had it not been for the fortuitous discovery by local peasants drilling a well in 1974.
-What they found would excite the archeology world.
+What they found would excite the world of archaeology.

-In a vault of approximately 12,000 square meters and 5 meters underground lay some 8,000 terracotta infantry soldiers, archers, cavalrymen and chariots arranged in battle formation, ready to defend their emperor's immortal soul.
+In a vault measuring approximately 12,000 square metres and 5 metres underground lay some 8,000 terracotta infantry soldiers, archers, cavalrymen and chariots arranged in battle formation, ready to defend their emperor's immortal soul.
 Each soldier is approximately 1.8m-tall, with higher-ranking soldiers being taller, and made of 7.6 cm thick terracotta clay.
-Each part of the hollow body was made separately, while the trunk, limbs and hands were mass-produced, the heads were individually constructed and the face of each warrior is distinct.
-It has been theorized the faces were sculpted from the likeness of the soldiers and artisans.
-The terracotta sculptures show a high level of artistry with individualized facial expressions, hairstyles and clothing and were once brightly painted with black armor, colorful red scarves and green pants, though the colors have long faded.
-As warriors, they each held weapon, bronze swords, spears, axes and halberds - which were still sharp when discovered, and longbows and crossbows.
+Each part of the hollow body was made separately.
+While the trunk, limbs and hands were mass-produced, the heads were individually constructed and the face of each warrior is distinct.
+It has been theorised that the faces were sculpted from the likeness of the soldiers and artisans.
+The terracotta sculptures show a high level of artistry with individualised facial expressions, hairstyles and clothing and were once brightly painted with black armour, colourful red scarves and green pants, though the colours have long faded.
+As warriors, they each held weapons; bronze swords, spears, axes and halberds - which were still sharp when discovered, and longbows and crossbows.

 Three pits containing warriors are open, a nearby fourth pit was found empty.
-The pits are still beingexcavated and in many; warriors lay toppled as if they fell in combat.
+The pits are still being excavated and in many, warriors lay toppled as if they fell in combat.
 Shattered and headless statues give the eerie sense of viewing the carnage of an ancient battlefield.
-Though a daunting task, archeologists continue to piece together the broken remains of those warriors who lost their battle against time.
+Though a daunting task, archaeologists continue to piece together the broken remains of those warriors who lost their battle against time.

 The warriors in Pit 2 are mostly hidden and excavation continues with most of the area closed off.
-This pit show signs of fire damage, the wooden roof structure was burned when the mausoleum was looted by Xiang Yu, one of the warlords who battled for supremacy after the fall of the Qin dynasty.
-While the first pit contains mostly foot soldiers, the second pit is the mobile arm of the army with chariots, cavalryand archers.
+This pit shows signs of fire damage; the wooden roof structure was burned when the mausoleum was looted by Xiang Yu, one of the warlords who battled for supremacy after the fall of the Qin dynasty.
+While the first pit contains mostly foot soldiers, the second pit is the mobile arm of the army with chariots, cavalry and archers.
 A tall statue, thought to be a general, was also found in this pit.

-The third pit is the command center for the ghostly army, with 68 statues of officers around a war chariot.
-The clothing of the officers differ from common soldiers, the officers wear fine robes and are much taller.
+The third pit is the command centre for the ghostly army, with 68 statues of officers surrounding a war chariot.
+The clothing of the officers differs from common soldiers as the officers wear fine robes and are much taller.

 Outside the gates of the Terracotta Warriors and Horses, present day market warriors will give a shrill battle cry as you approach.
-They're armed with different wares, from ubiquitous replica terracotta warriors to postcards – the best defense is a good offense and that means bargaining.
+They're armed with different wares, from ubiquitous replica terracotta warriors to postcards, but it’s worth noting that the best defense is a good offense and that means bargaining.